United States -- History -- Civil War, 1861-1865

-Overview: Correspondence, writings, speeches, sermons, and other papers of Theodore Thornton Munger, author, preacher, and spokesman for liberal theology.
+Abstract: Correspondence, writings, speeches, sermons, and other papers of Theodore Thornton Munger, author, preacher, and spokesman for liberal theology.
 Also included are papers relating to the Munger and Selden families.
 Of special interest are the papers throughout the collection which reflect on the many religious controversies in New England between 1870 and 1900 in which Munger became embroiled, particularly Congregational polity.
-Important correspondents include Elisha Mulford, Francis Bicknell...
+Important correspondents include Elisha Mulford, Francis...

 Call Number: WA MSS S-1174

 The collection includes letter-press books, writings, diaries, notes, photographs, and drawings.
 The papers largely relate to Pratt's work with and theories on the education of American Indians and his involvement with the Carlisle Indian School.
 Included is material relating to the controversies surrounding his work and much relating to Indians and Indian life in general.
 There are a group of Indian photographs and drawings, and papers relating to members of Pratt's family.